pellungrobe/Master2024InstallationInstructions/README.md

 Dear Students,

-To best prepare for the start of classes and avoid technical issues, we have prepared this email (dense with instructions) to provide you with details on how to install the necessary software before the courses begin.
+To best prepare for the start of classes and avoid technical issues, we have prepared the following guide (dense with instructions) to provide you with details on how to install the necessary software before the courses begin.

-This email does NOT contain information regarding software for Windows, namely Sql Management Studio, which you will receive later.
+This guide does NOT contain information regarding software for Windows, namely Sql Management Studio, which you will receive later.

 ## ATTENTION: READ ALL INSTRUCTIONS CAREFULLY BEFORE PROCEEDING.